 Like I said, it’s a simple process.
-Just add the water to the masa harina and salt, form into a ball, let sit, divide and roll into balls, flatten and cook!
+Just add the water to the masa harina and salt.
+Then form the mixture into a ball, let it sit, divide and roll into balls, flatten and cook!

 The texture of the dough is kind of like playdough.
 When it first starts to form a ball, you may need to add a bit more water to get the desired playdough texture.
 If the ball shows cracks as you form it, add a bit more water.

 This recipe makes 8 small tortillas (about 5 inches).
-It could easily be doubled, which I would recommend if you’re going to go through the trouble of making the tortillas!
+It can easily be doubled, which I would recommend if you’re going to go through the trouble of making the tortillas.

-If you don’t think you’ll eat 16 tortillas, you could turn some of them into tortilla chips!
+If you don’t think you’ll eat 16 tortillas, let me show you how to make homemade tortilla chips!

 Bake at 400 degrees for about 10 minutes and voila!